According to Forbes, bad customer services make businesses lose $62 billion each year.

 CSAT (Customer Satisfaction Score)

 It’s another important CX metric that measures Customer Satisfaction.
 The main objective of CSAT is to determine how much your consumers are satisfied with your products, services, or company.
-CSAT surveys can have multiple questions consisting of both open-ended and close-ended questions.
+These satisfaction surveys can have multiple questions consisting of both open-ended and close-ended questions.
 A higher CSAT score indicates a higher level of satisfaction.